Blake Hance: Cleveland Browns

 On January 2, 2021, Hance was signed by the Cleveland Browns from the Jets' practice squad.
 Because of injuries and players inactive due to positive COVID-19 tests, he was activated for the Browns' playoff game against the Pittsburgh Steelers.
 He made his NFL debut in the fourth quarter, playing 14 snaps.
 Browns quarterback Baker Mayfield complimented Hance while noting they had not had a chance to practice together.
 "We had Michael Dunn step in at left guard for Joel Bitonio.
 And then, Michael got hurt and a guy named Blake, that I introduced myself to literally in the locker room before the game, stepped up in the fourth quarter."

 The Browns placed an exclusive-rights free agent tender on Hance on March 7, 2022.
 Hance was waived by the Browns on August 30, 2022.

 San Francisco 49ers

 On August 31, 2022, Hance was claimed off waivers by the San Francisco 49ers.
-He was waived on October 29.
+He appeared in seven games with the 49ers, and was later waived on October 29.

 Jacksonville Jaguars (second stint)

-On November 1, 2022, Hance was claimed off waivers by the Jacksonville Jaguars.
+On November 1, 2022, Hance was claimed off waivers by the Jaguars.

+On August 27, 2024, Hance was released by the Jaguars and re-signed to the practice squad.
+He was promoted to the active roster on October 29.

+Hance appeared in 35 games during his three seasons with the Jaguars.

+Tennessee Titans

+On March 13, 2025, Hance signed with the Tennessee Titans on a one-year, $1.3 million contract.